vintasoftware/aurorae/README.md

 - openpyxl (3.0.7)

 ## Working in development mode

 To ease the development mode of the library we are using code as a package:
 - Clone the repo
+- Inside the root folder of the project run `mkdir generated_files`
 - Inside a virtualenv and on the root folder of the project run `poetry install`.
 This will install all dependencies and install the library locally in editable mode.

 ## Running with test data